aCELLerated Interventional Orthopedics

 If you’ve been diagnosed with lumbar spinal stenosis (a narrowing of your lower spinal column), interspinous fusion provides a safe, effective, and minimally invasive form of treatment.
 At aCELLerated Interventional Orthopedics, interventional spine and pain management physician Brian Rich, MD, uses interspinous fusion to relieve spinal stenosis, degenerative disc disease, and other similar issues.
-To make an appointment at the practice in Southlake, Texas, or Lawton, Oklahoma, call the nearest office today or book online.
+To make an appointment at the practice in Decatur, Texas, or Lawton, Oklahoma, call the nearest office today or book online.

 Interspinous fusion is a minimally invasive procedure that relieves lower back and leg pain caused by issues like lumbar spinal stenosis or degenerative disc disease.